Ganglion Cyst

 Home Remedies:

-• If your child has a ganglion cyst in his or her foot, they should wear soft or open shoes to reduce friction.
+- If your child has a ganglion cyst in his or her foot, they should wear soft or open shoes to reduce friction.

-• Ibuprofen-type medications might help with pain.
+- Ibuprofen-type medications might help with pain.

 Old passed-down remedies involve beating Ganglion Cysts with a book or other hard items.
-However, others claim that this approach does not work and to avoid striking the cyst as doing so might harm adjacent tissues including joints, tendons, or tendon sheaths.
+However, others claim that this approach does not work and that avoiding striking the cyst, as doing so might harm adjacent tissues, including joints, tendons, or tendon sheaths.
 Because it can get infected, patients should avoid popping the cyst.
-A ganglion cyst normally does not cause substantial consequences and in most cases does not pose a serious medical condition.
-However, it is advisable to see an orthopedic doctor if it is uncomfortable or restricting a range of motion.
-Finally, patients should know that removing a ganglion cyst by surgery will create a scar and know that the cyst can return.
+A ganglion cyst normally does not cause substantial consequences and, in most cases, does not pose a serious medical condition.
+However, it is advisable to see an orthopedic doctor if it is uncomfortable or restricts a range of motion.
+Additionally, if the cyst causes pain or if you’re unhappy with its appearance, it’s important to consult with a healthcare professional.

 Why Choose Medical City Children’s Orthopedics and Spine Specialists

-The very first reason to choose Medical City Children’s Orthopedics and Spine Specialists for your child is because we are experts in children’s health.
-In as much as there is a big difference between a Cervical Sprain and a Strain, parents should want their child treated for the exact cause and we can deliver that treatment.
+The very first reason to choose Medical City Children’s Orthopedics and Spine Specialists for your child is that we are experts in children’s health.
+Since there is a big difference between a Cervical Sprain and a Strain, parents should want their child treated for the exact cause, and we can deliver that treatment.
 We do it all the time in our Arlington, Dallas, Flower Mound, Frisco, and McKinney, TX offices.
-To obtain the very best diagnosis and treatment, we invite parents to give us a call to make an appointment for any pain being experienced by their child.
-In conclusion, as pediatric orthopedic doctors, we are experts with children and ganglion cysts.
-For the best care and or second opinions, please call for an appointment.

 ____________________